 As we reflect back on the year, we wanted to highlight our top five moments for climate change in 2018 — some solutions-focused, and others setbacks.
 Amongst the climate change impacts we witnessed across the world, the swell of momentum toward the resilient, equitable, clean energy future we envision inspires us.
 1. Xcel Energy committed […]

 I wasn’t initially into Game of Thrones.
 Death, torture, and vulgarity aren’t themes I usually pick for a new TV show, but after watching over my husband’s shoulder one evening, I decided to give it a shot.
 We started the series and in about three episodes I was hooked.
 I remember having my phone and […]

-Two weeks ago I had the pleasure of attending the Drawdown Learn Conference in New York.
+Two weeks ago I had the pleasure of attending the Drawdown Learn Conference held at the Omega Institute in New York.
 Drawdown is the most comprehensive plan ever proposed to reverse global warming.
 No really, it is.
 And that’s the title of the book, edited by Paul Hawken.
-The book ranks 80 solutions with abundant peer-reviewed sources by the amount […]
+The book ranks 80 solutions with abundant […]

 Letter from the Executive Director Last week’s IPCC climate report from the United Nations concluded that the immediate consequences of climate change are more dire than scientists previously thought.
 In my blog about the report, I discuss how we are on the right path towards a decarbonized world and what is required to avert the […]

 The United Nations’ Intergovernmental Panel on Climate Change (IPCC) released a report on the state of climate change: the science is clear.
 Once considered an issue for a distant future, climate change is here now.
 The report outlines where we are, where we need to go and by when, and how we should get there. […]